Aaayue/CROP-CLASSIFICATION/README.md

 This repo is all about the models we used for crop classification.

-Usually LSTM is the prefered choice for crop classification based on time series date. while since the LSTM model is time-costing, some other models are also used in project, such as MLP, SVM, DT, all the model parameters can insert from command lines.
+Usually LSTM is the prefered choice for crop classification based on time series date. while since the LSTM model is time-costing, some other models are also used in project, such as MLP, SVM, DT, all the model parameters can insert from command lines, except MC-DCNN.

 Please run ./script/run-model.py and use "-h" for help.